justingamble/udacity/DesignSprintFoundations/README.md

 ## Links

 My solution for Day 3's assignment was to create a prototype using the Marvel online tool.
-The Day3Project subdirectory contains screenshots, but it is more fun to interact with it directly online via:   ["https://marvelapp.com/cbe1eij/"](https://marvelapp.co/cbe1eij)
+The Day3Project subdirectory contains screenshots, but it is more fun to interact with the prototype directly via:   [https://marvelapp.com/cbe1eij/](https://marvelapp.co/cbe1eij)